-Always clean and fresh rooms, sparkling water taps and friendly atmosphere.
+Always clean and fresh rooms, shiny water taps and friendly atmosphere.
 Our albergue is private and it can handle up to 20 persons.
 We hope you will enjoy the rest in here and will love our fireplace and the great mountain view with storks’ nests and caves!

 Our services and prices

 Nido de Cigüeña is a private albergue, and we accept only pilgrims of the Camino Frances who is visiting Najera and looking for the accommodation.
 We are well located in the heart of the old part of the city at the beautiful mountain cliff.

 We have a full functional kitchen, washing and drying machines, coffee and soft drinks machines, bicycle parking and more.
 Price for a bed starts from 10 euro (and it is the cheapest rate for a place in albergues in Najera), we have single or bunk beds in shared rooms.